 So What Do I Do?

-The first steps I would recommend if you have a Wilson booster not working is unplug your Wilson booster.
+The first steps you could do is buy a new one or what I would recommend if you have a Wilson booster not working is unplug your Wilson booster.
 After a few seconds and then plug it back in, does it work properly now?
 If you’re lucky it will work, if you’re normal though it will continue to give you issues!
 It’s also important to note that placing your phone as close to the indoor antenna as possible, will yield the best testing to see if it’s working.
 If none of these solutions here work for your booster, you may need to buy a new one.

 The next thing to check is the flashing lights, are the lights solid green, orange, or worse, red?
 Each one of these light colors mean something different.
 A solid green light means things are happy and the system is running at maximum power without issues.
 The orange light means the system is functioning properly.
 However it’s having to power itself down to a lower level so it doesn’t overpower the signal from the cell tower.
 This can cause issues with the cellular network.
 The dreaded red light means the indoor and outdoor antenna’s are too close. when this happens they’re trying to talk to each other with their own signals.
 This can be very annoying to deal with.

 Let’s start with all green lights, this means the booster is in working order, so there’s nothing to fix right?
 Wrong, if you’re not seeing a signal increase when the lights are green, the first step I Would do is try to re-position your outdoor antenna.
 I would do this by slowly turning the antenna a few inches at a time until you get the best possible gain increase on your phone.
 This works best if you have two people to help you out with it.
 If you only have one person then it’s going to take forever.
 This should solve any issues you had before.